Fang86/MoreSlots/README.md

-It appears all item loss bugs have been fixed - however, use this at your own risk!

-Optional files: You can install one of these instead of the main file, but make sure you get the one that matches whether or not you have Gravekeeper installed!

 # More Slots
 This mod adds more rows into your inventory.
 You can change this to any number you want over 4.
 By default, the mod adds 2 rows (16 slots).